2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Final affiliations will be arranged by the Fulbright Commission, but applications should contain preferred institutional placement(s) and a letter of invitation, if received.

 Placement requests to non-Hungarian higher education institutions active in Hungary are less preferred.
 Affiliations with institutions outside of Budapest are favored.
-There are excellent opportunities for independent study and research at all Hungarian higher educational institutions in and outside of Budapest, such as: Debrecen, Szeged, Pécs, Veszprém, Eger, Kecskemét, and Győr, and at the institutions of the Eötvös Loránd Research Network.
-See the list of Hungarian higher education institutions on the Commission's website at www.fulbright.hu/info-for-fulbright-grantees.
+There are excellent opportunities for independent study and research at all Hungarian higher educational institutions in and outside of Budapest, such as: Debrecen, Szeged, Pécs, Veszprém, Eger, Kecskemét, and Győr, and at the institutions of the HUN-REN Hungarian Research Network and the ELTE Research Centre for the Humanities.
+See the list of Hungarian higher education institutions at the following link: https://studyinhungary.hu/study-in-hungary/menu/universities.html.
 The Commission will also provide assistance in securing professional advice.
 Applicants enrolling in degree programs or courses at a Hungarian institution requiring an entrance examination must apply for admission individually.
 The Fulbright Commission may provide assistance in gaining admission.
 Exceptions are music students who wish to study at the Liszt Ferenc Academy of Music in Budapest (see Fulbright/Liszt Ferenc Academy of Music Award description).

 Affiliation Fees/Tuition